What is a Safety Management System?

 A Safety Management System details how you identify, record and manage any risks associated with your services, and how you meet safety standards outlined in the regulatory framework.
 Your Safety Management System should be unique to your business.

-The Point to Point Transport Commission will rely on details in your Safety Management System to determine whether your business is meeting its legal obligation to provide the safest possible service.
+The Point to Point Transport Commissioner will rely on details in your Safety Management System to determine whether your business is meeting its legal obligation to provide the safest possible service.

 For more details about safety standards please visit the following pages:

 - Safety standards for taxis